-- ▲ Refer to the Safety Guidelines and the stickers on the battery before use.
+- $\underline{\wedge}$ Refer to the Safety Guidelines and the stickers on the battery before use.
 Users shall take full responsibility for all operation and usage. - 1.
 DO NOT charge an Intelligent Flight Battery immediately after flight as it may be too hot.
 Wait for the battery to cool down to the allowable charging temperature before charging again. - To prevent damage, the battery only charges when the battery temperature is within the allowable charging temperature.
 The ideal charging temperature is from 22° to 28° C (71.6° to 82.4° F).
 Charging at the ideal temperature range can prolong battery life.
 Charging stops automatically if the temperature of the battery cells exceed 55° C (131° F) during charging. - 3.
-Low Temperature Notice: - Batteries cannot be used in extremely low-temperature environments of lower than -10° C (14° F). - Battery capacity is significantly reduced when flying in low-temperature environments.
-Hover the aircraft in place for a while to warm up the battery after takeoff. - In low-temperature environments, it is recommended to warm up the battery to room temperature before take off and keep the battery warm before use to reduce the warm-up time.
-In extremely cold weather, insulate the battery as required.
+Low Temperature Notice: - Batteries cannot be used in extremely low-temperature environments of lower than -20° C (-4° F).

-- The reduced battery capacity in low-temperature environments reduces the wind speed resistance performance of the aircraft.
+- In low-temperature environments, it is recommended to warm up the battery to room temperature before take off and keep the battery warm before use to reduce the warm-up time.
+In extremely cold weather, insulate the battery as required. - The reduced battery capacity in low-temperature environments reduces the wind speed resistance performance of the aircraft.
 Fly with caution. - Take extra caution when flying at a high elevation with a low temperature. - When the aircraft is in flight after the above conditions are satisfied, and the DJI Pilot 2 app shows a critically low battery level warning, the user is advised to stop flying immediately and land the aircraft in an appropriate place.
 During auto landing, users can still use the remote controller to control the aircraft's orientation.
 For example, users can push the throttle stick to lift the aircraft. - 4.
 A fully charged battery will automatically discharge when it is idle for a period of time.
 Note that it is normal for the battery to emit heat during the discharging process. - 5.
 Fully charge the battery at least once every three months to maintain battery health.
 If the battery is not used for an extended period, battery performance may be affected or may even cause permanent battery damage.
 If a battery has not been charged or discharged for three months or more, the battery will no longer be covered by the warranty. - 6.
 For safety purposes, keep the batteries at a low power level in transit.
-Before transportation, it is recommended to discharge the batteries to 30% or lower. - 7.
-Over-discharge protection is enabled and discharging stops automatically to prevent over-discharge when the aircraft is idle.
-Charge the battery to wake it from over-discharge protection before using again.
+Before transportation, it is recommended to discharge the batteries to 30% or lower. - Over-discharge protection is enabled and discharging stops automatically to prevent over-discharge when the aircraft is idle.
+Charge the battery to wake it from overdischarge protection before using again.
 Over-discharge protection is not enabled during flight. - 8.
 Over-discharging will lead to serious damage of the battery.
-If the battery level is less than 10% while the aircraft is idle, the battery enters Hibernation mode to prevent over-discharge.
+If the battery level is less than 5% while the aircraft is idle, the battery enters Hibernation mode to prevent over-discharge.